 Mr. Trump is deploying a “Donroe Doctrine” to establish the U.S. as the main player in the Western Hemisphere while stiff-arming rivals such as Russia and China that have cozied up to countries like Cuba and Venezuela.

-Mr. Petro later posted a photograph on X of himself shaking hands with Mr. Trump.
+Following his White House meeting, Mr. Petro posted a photograph on X of him shaking hands with Mr. Trump.

 “Gustavo — a great honor.
 I love Colombia: Donald Trump,” Mr. Trump signed in black marker on a piece of paper bound with the photograph.